webthinkgr/codesniffer/README.md

    I would have to require all these packages and create a `*.xml` file with the rules.
    This would not be handy.
 I don't like to be dependent in so many packages.
    Furthermore some of these rules I needed them altered to server my needs.
 2. I don't like the CodeStyle that `squizlab/codesniffer` has.
+This codestyle is followed by many of the sniff I found from external packages.

 ## Sniffs included